rsyncOSX/mydocsy/content/en/docs/Synchronize.md

 {{< alert >}}

-The *Synchronize* view enables the execution of either all or selected tasks in a single operation.
+The *Synchronize* view enables the execution of either all or selected tasks in a single operation, either by *shortcut actions* or by *functions* on the toolbar.

+Or, for a single task,

-A double click on a task initiates a `--dry-run`, while the subsequent double click executes the actual run.
+a double click *on one task* initiates a `--dry-run`, an estimate run, and the subsequent double click executes the actual run for that task.

 {{< /alert >}}